akkky02/LLM_Instruction_Tuning/README.md

 ## Results

 The results of the experiments are available in the `results/` directory.
 Each subdirectory contains the evaluation metrics for a specific LoRA or QLoRA configuration applied to the Llama2 7B model.
+For a detailed report and analysis, please refer to our [Evaluation of Llama 2 7b model with LoRA and QLoRA using Huggingface ecosystem ](https://akshat-patil.notion.site/Evaluation-of-Llama-2-7b-model-with-LoRA-and-QLoRA-using-Huggingface-ecosystem-fb714bf2a8c74b2186b4f13879a576f5?pvs=4).

 ## Contributing